segraef/graef.io/conception-construction-and-evaluation-of-a-raspberry-pi-cluster/index.md

 **Listing 4**: *Command to install
 Kubernetes.*

 Here, the corresponding Kubernetes installation package is downloaded and installed.
-Now the node rpi1 is selected and the command \"sudo kubedm init\" is executed to initialize the cluster.
+Now the node rpi1 is selected and the command `sudo kubedm init` is executed to initialize the cluster.
 Thus, the cluster is created and rpi1 is set as the master node.
-All other hosts are added to the cluster as worker nodes using the \"kubeadm join\" command.
-After the last node is successfully added, the command \"kubectl get nodes\" is used to check whether all nodes are ready and added to the computer cluster (see **Figure 27**).
+All other hosts are added to the cluster as worker nodes using the `kubeadm join` command.
+After the last node is successfully added, the command `kubectl get nodes` is used to check whether all nodes are ready and added to the computer cluster (see **Figure 27**).

 {{< image src="media/image2829.png" caption="Source: Own representation. <br> **Figure 27**: *Status query in the terminal of all nodes.*" >}}